How do I find out if I have a pension from an old job?

 How do I get my pension from a previous employer?

-Once you have contacted and found out you have a pension it’s likely you will need to carry on the conversation with the actual pension provider or pension scheme as it’s they who are likely holding it for you.
+Once you have contacted and found out you have a pension, you will likely need to carry on the conversation with the actual pension provider or pension scheme as they are likely holding it for you.

 Here’s where you are going to want to understand: